muX1337/nyaa-torrent-anime/README.md

     1 free month — if they purchase a 1-month plan;
     3 free months — if they purchase a 12-month plan;
     3 free months — if they purchase a 24-month plan.

+> You can deactivate the automated renew a few month before ending and get a discount

 ### Donations